About the Holsteiner Verband

 Our breeding district is one of fourteen breeding districts (12 regional and 2 international breeding districts) under the umbrella of the 'Holsteiner Verband', the Association of Breeders of the Holsteiner Horse e.V. in Kiel, Germany.

-The tasks of the North American breeding district is to inform its members about news and activities of the Holsteiner Verband.
-The breeding district organizes and hosts our annual Holsteiner inspection tours across North America in cooperation with the Holsteiner Verband.
-In addition we established a US specific awards program to recognize the achievements of the Holsteiner Horse in the disciplines of Dressage, Hunter/Jumper, Eventing and Sport Horse Breeding.
+The North American breeding district is tasked with informing its members about news and activities of the Holsteiner Verband, offering guidance and support to them and helping to organise the annual inspection tour across North America.
+In addition, we established a US specific awards program to recognize the achievements of the Holsteiner horse in the disciplines of Dressage, Hunter/Jumper, Eventing and Sport Horse Breeding.

 Our History in North America